wforbes/Omnia/README.md

   * Building an enjoyable experience for the player that uses multiple 2D engine styles, rewarding quest experiences, immersive/dynamic NPC interactions, and fun online interactions with other players.
   * Designing a game world that's visually and interactively interesting, weird, exciting, and enjoyable to play within.
-  * Writing a game story that feels like you're going on an exciting journey that will not only save the world but the entire space-time continuum of your own universe and all other parallel universes.
+  * Writing a game story that feels like you're going on an exciting journey that offers so many options that the possibilities are endless.

 ## Story